typelevel/mouse/README.md

 The library arose from this [Cats issue](https://github.com/typelevel/cats/issues/791) and is a [Typelevel member](http://typelevel.org/projects/).

-Mouse is published for Scala 2.12 and 2.13.
+Mouse 1.x is published for Scala 3.x and is the main branch.
+Mouse 0.26 is published for Scala 2.12 and 2.13, and will be updated for bugfixes but not new features in future.

 For Scala.jvm:

 `"org.typelevel" %% "mouse" % version`